 Raw water is treated through physical and chemical processes.
 The physical processes we use include: mixing, flocculation, clarification and filtration.
 Chemicals are added to the process for various reasons:

-Aluminum Sulfate helps the fine particles combine into larger particles that become heavy and settle to the bottom of the settling basin.
+Ferric Sulfate helps the fine particles combine into larger particles that become heavy and settle to the bottom of the settling basin.

 Calcium Oxide (Lime) is a softening chemical that causes dissolved hardness particles to precipitate and settle to the bottom of the settling basin.